department-of-veterans-affairs/vets-website/content/pages/faq.md

                         <p>Follow these 2 steps to sign up for a <strong>My Health<em>e</em>Vet</strong> account.</p>
                         <p><strong>1.
 First, sign up for an account on the My Health<em>e</em>Vet website.</strong> You’ll need to have your Social Security number on hand.
 To make sure you can upgrade your account to premium, sign up as a VA patient.</p>
                         <p><a href="https://www.myhealth.va.gov/mhv-portal-web/user-registration/">Sign up for a My Health<em>e</em>Vet account</a>.</p>
                         <p><strong>2.
-Then, complete and sign a VA Release of Information (VA Form 10-5345a-MHV).</strong> This form gives us permission to share an electronic copy of your health record with your online account.</p>
+Then, complete and sign an Individuals' Request for a Copy of Their Own Health Information (VA Form 10-5345a-MHV).</strong> This "VA release of information" form gives us permission to share an electronic copy of your health record with your online account.</p>
-                        <p><strong>You can submit this form to us in 1 of 2 ways.</strong></p>
+                        <p>You can submit this form to us in 1 of 2 ways.</p>
                         <h5>In person at a local VA health care facility</h5>
                         <p><strong>You'll need to bring:</strong></p>
                         <ul>
-                          <li><strong>Your VA Form 10-5345a-MHV</strong>.
-You can download a copy of the form now, call ahead to ask the staff to mail you a form, or ask for a form when you get there.<br/>
+                          <li><strong>Your VA Form 10-5345a-MHV.</strong> You can download a copy of the form now, call ahead to ask the staff to mail you a form, or ask for a form when you get there.<br/>
                             <a href="https://www.va.gov/vaforms/medical/pdf/vha-10-5345a-MHV-fill.pdf">Download VA Form 10-5345a-MHV</a>.</li>
-                          <li><strong>A government-issued photo ID</strong>.
-This can be either your Veteran Health Identification Card or a valid driver's license.</li>
+                          <li><strong>A government-issued photo ID.</strong> This can be either your Veteran Health Identification Card or a valid driver's license.</li>
                         </ul>
                         <p>A VA staff member will verify your identity.
 Then they’ll record your information in the <strong>My Health<em>e</em>Vet</strong> system and confirm you’re eligible for a premium account.
 A copy of your VA Form 10-5345a-MHV will be added to your VA medical record.</p>
                         <p><a href="/facilities/">Find a VA health care facility near you</a>.</p>